XorTroll/Goldleaf/README.md

 - USB-HDD support

+## Building

+Install [devkitPro](https://github.com/devkitPro/installer/releases) With Switch Development.

+Clone this repo to your PC and open CMD in the Generated folder.

+run `make`

 ## Credits

 - Adubbz and all the (old) Tinfoil contributors, for their huge work with title installing and all the RE done with DevMenu.